By: Phil Britt, KMWorld

 However, some information, like grant details, needed to be restricted only to authorized users.
 Other information was limited by government rules to use in the United States.
 Still other files had various requirements to be enforced.
 Consequently, in 2014, the university sent out an RFP, receiving 10 initial bids.
 The university eventually chose Syncplicity.

-Syncplicity offers a secure cloud environment for users in the Texas A&M University System to store documents.
+Syncplicity by Axway offers a secure cloud environment for users in the Texas A&M University System to store documents.
 It gives users the ability to sync any folder or desktop, include and exclude subfolders, and use native clients for Mac, Windows, iOS and Android.

 “There were a couple of initial hiccups, but it’s worked very well,” Miller says.
 “We’re avoiding risk because we’ve been able to get a number of people off [various file sharing systems].”

 However, Miller admits that it’s a slow process to convince faculty and researchers to change the way they’ve been doing things.
 “Educators tend to be distrustful of internal security.
-We have to persuade them of the benefits of Syncplicity over their Dropbox accounts.”
+We have to persuade them of the benefits of Syncplicity by Axway over their Dropbox accounts.”